skyfox69/jsapi/README.md

 The one and only positional argument of the `api_response` directive specifies the mandatory name of the reusable response.

-Reusable responses can be referred by name as below.
+Reusable responses can be referred by name as

 ```ruby
 api_operation do